 3 Easy Ways to Share Files Between Macs

-By far the easiest method is to use AirDrop, and so long as both Macs are running OS X Lion or later you can use the feature.
+By far the easiest method for quick file sharing Between Macs is to use AirDrop, and so long as both Macs are running Mac OS X Lion or later you can use the feature.
 The best part?
 You don’t even need to be connected to the same Wi-Fi network, as long as your computers are within range of one another an ad-hoc network will be created between the two Macs to send the file.
 AirDrop is the fastest way to send files between Macs hands down and there’s virtually no configuration required to use it.

 - Hit Command+Shift+R to open AirDrop

 - Wait for the other Mac to appear, then drag and drop the file(s) to the Mac to transfer files to

 - On the receiving Mac, accept the file transfer

 AirDrop is extremely easy to use, and remember if you have an older Mac that doesn’t officially support AirDrop, or if that Mac doesn’t have Wi-Fi, you can enable AirDrop support on old Macs and through wired ethernet connections with a simple command.

 Send Files Locally or Over the Internet with iMessage

 Want to send a file to your friends Mac in another state?
 Messages for Mac OS X is the easiest way to go.
 From Mountain Lion’s Messages app onward, all you need to do is:

 - Open a new Message to the recipient